officialnico/brownie-template-lite/README.md

 A simpler way of coding solidity.

-Use this for fast prototyping, and clean repos that don't bring the mess of hardhat and truffle: keeping your mind space squeeky clean 🧼🧠
+Use this for fast prototyping and a clean project

 # Installation